 The varietal percentages change each year based on what they feel makes the best wine.
-Often the wine is technically a Cabernet Sauvignon, but some years the wine contains higher percentages of the other Bordeaux varietals.
+Often the wine is technically a Cabernet Sauvignon, but some years the wine contains higher percentages of the other Bordeaux varieties.

 Simply labeled as &, the Ampersand is a wine that is built to age but also meant to be highly approachable in its youth.
 The 2014 & is generous in its aromatic presentation with ripe blackberry, hints of chocolate, cinnamon and dry earth – as the wine breathes more fruit aromatics continue to show.
 Initially, pretty tannins show more in the front of the palate then the back.
 The wine feels supple across the palate – rich in flavor but with well integrated fine-grained tannins that linger softly for some time.

 The 2014 LEVY & MCCLELLAND is an impressive offering.
-This is a wine that deftly straddles the line between elegance and power.
+This wine deftly straddles the line between elegance and power.
 When such a balance is obtained the resulting wine is a fine expression of terroir.
 Dark in the glass, it is bold on the bouquet showing darker fruits including plum, an Asian spice nuance and hints of cedar box.
 A freshness and a liveliness immediately is evident on the palate.
 The long finish features polished yet noticeable tannins – there are no harsh edges here, simply a nice integration between flavor and structure.

 This is a wine that should be on the list of any serious Napa collector.